uzh-dqbm-cmi/PRIDICT2/README.md

 ## Overview

-[PRIDICT2.0](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1) is an advanced version of the original [PRIDICT](https://rdcu.be/c3IM5) model designed for predicting the efficiency of prime editing guide RNAs.
+[PRIDICT2.0](https://rdcu.be/dLu0f) is an advanced version of the original [PRIDICT](https://rdcu.be/c3IM5) model designed for predicting the efficiency of prime editing guide RNAs.
 This repository allows you to run the model locally.
-For details on advancements over the original model, refer to our [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).
+For details on advancements over the original model, refer to our published study ([Mathis et al., Nature Biotechnology, 2024](https://rdcu.be/dLu0f)) and the initial [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).

 ## Complementary Model